IRISL Group: History

-With the imposition of US sanctions because of the Iranian nuclear weapons program and because of Iran's support for various terrorist groups, IRISL has been using shell companies and renamed its ships to continue trading in sanctioned goods.
+With the imposition of US sanctions because of the Iranian nuclear program IRISL has been using shell companies and renamed its ships to continue trading in sanctioned goods.
 The Khazar Sea Shipping Lines, for example, was established in 2006 to operate in the Caspian Sea.
 KSSL now owns and operates sixteen general cargo vessels.

-The sanctions against IRISL were removed in 2016 after the signing of the Iran nuclear deal, but reimposed by the US in 2018.
+UN sanctions against IRISL were removed in 2016 after the signing of the Iran nuclear deal,.The US reimposed its own "sanctions" in 2018 in violation of the UN Security Council Resolution 2231 and JCPoA.

 In August 2015, Mohammad Saeedi was appointed managing director of IRISL, succeeding Mohammad Hossein Dajmar, who had held the position for 10 years.
 Saeedi stepped down in July 2019, and was succeeded by Mohammad Reza Modarres Khiyabani, who had been a board member at IRISL for a number of years.

 Fleet

 The International Maritime Organization has 140 member states with Iran ranking among the top 20.
 Iran planned to add 16 cargo ships to its naval fleet by mid-March 2010 to increase the total capacity to 5.8 million DWT.
 The number of cargo ships in 2009 was 154, from 138 in 2008.
 In 2011, IRISL had the biggest fleet in the Middle East with about 170 vessels, though the sanctions adversely impacted its fleet.